avalon60/OraTAPI/README.md

 The respective parameters passed need to be in lowercase (`basic`, `liquibase`, `logger`, `llogger`).

-If you opt for the `llogger` templates, you will need to install the [PLSQL logging utility](https://github.com/OraOpenSource/Logger).
+If you opt for the `llogger` templates, you will need to install the [PL/SQL logging utility](https://github.com/OraOpenSource/Logger).

 Here we are configuring for Liquibase.